TonnyG95/Rock-Paper-Scissors/README.md

 ![Rock-Paper-Scissors-html-verification](https://user-images.githubusercontent.com/47572512/152343797-8235d0eb-8857-493a-ad20-042868cfce22.png)

-There were no errors found on HTML verification.
+There were no errors found on HTML validation.

 ### CSS Validation

 ![Rock-Paper-Scissors-css-verification](https://user-images.githubusercontent.com/47572512/152343838-b42d6be0-4451-41ac-a05e-94197a72c17a.png)

-There were no errors found on CSS verification.
+There were no errors found on CSS validation.

 ### There was no errors detected by the chrome dev tool on JS